diginsight/blog/posts/20250629 - Enhancing GitHub Copilot's Code Understanding/index.md

 **What we can do:** Clearly define and document our domain-specific terminology, business concepts, and their relationships to help Copilot understand our business logic.

-**Why this improves Copilot understanding:** Domain-specific terminology and concepts are crucial for Copilot to understand your business logic.
-When you clearly define terms like "Data Sources," "Groups," and "Activity Events," Copilot can better understand the context of your code and suggest domain-appropriate solutions rather than generic programming patterns.
+**Why this improves Copilot understanding:** Domain-specific terminology and concepts are crucial for Copilot to understand our business logic.
+When we clearly define terms like "Data Sources," "Groups," and "Activity Events," Copilot can better understand the context of our code and suggest domain-appropriate solutions rather than generic programming patterns.

-**Impact on suggestion relevance:** With clear domain concepts, Copilot can suggest variable names, method signatures, and logic flows that align with your business domain, making suggestions more meaningful and reducing the need for manual corrections.
+**Impact on suggestion relevance:** With clear domain concepts, Copilot can suggest variable names, method signatures, and logic flows that align with our business domain, making suggestions more meaningful and reducing the need for manual corrections.

 #### Core Domain Concepts